rvnrstnsyh/react_started_template/README.md

 ```
 ~# yarn install
 ```
-**If you use my package.json file, note that to start the development server "npm dev" not "npm start".**
+**If you use my package.json file, note that to start the development server "npm run dev" not "npm run start".**

 ## License